 During the course you will get an inside tour into the inspiring Green School and Green Village.
 Lectures and workshops will be held on the Green School campus itself as well as at The Kul Kul Farm.
 On one of the days you will experience the Subak (Bali’s irrigation management system) up close and personal by trekking through Bali’s rice fields and irrigation canals.
 We will also have a number of local Balinese farmers and guest speakers join us to share their vast knowledge, experience and skill.

-The globally recognised fully certified Permaculture Design Curriculum includes:
+The globally recognized fully certified Permaculture Design Curriculum includes:

 Permaculture principles and ethics